Five Year Construction Plan

 The primary purpose of the CIP is to provide a mid-range planning document that can easily be shared with the public allowing both the residents and stakeholders of Wright County to plan for future roadway improvements.
 It is intended to provide a transparent method to relay how roadway improvement priorities are established and how limited roadway funding is utilized.

 Each CIP also includes a yearly report on the condition of the county roadway system and its performance compared to established performance targets related to ride quality.
-The CIP also represents a priority listing of county, township, and municipal bridges that are in need of rehabilitation or replacement.
+The CIP also represents a priority listing of county, township, and municipal bridges that need rehabilitation or replacement.

 This plan was developed by the Wright County Highway Department based on fiscal restraint (expected funding levels) and is not necessarily sufficient to provide the minimum investment level needed to maintain the pavement quality of the county highway system.
 Actual projects will be dependent on federal, state, and local funding levels.
 In addition, the plan may change annually as it is subject to the annual Wright County budget process.